yairm210/Unciv/Mods.md

 - Click the gear icon next to the About (top-right part of the page)
 - In 'Topics', add "unciv-mod"

-When you open your app, it will query Github's list of repos with that topic, and now YOUR repo will appear there!
+When you open your app, it will query Github's [list of repos with that topic](https://github.com/topics/unciv-mod), and now YOUR repo will appear there!

-## Downloading mods from within the game

-- From within an existing game, open Menu - Options and enable "Experimental mod manager".
-- Return to the main menu, click "Mods"
-- You should now see a list of your mods and a "Download mod" button.
-- Click "Download mod", enter the location of your Github page
-- The game will automatically download and extract your mod, and it'll be ready to use!

 ## Mod location for manual loading of mods

+In general, you should never be manually-loading your mods - not only is this clunky, it's also more error-prone.
+Unless you have a very specific use-case, you probably shouldn't be doing this.

 In Android, they should go into the `Android/data/com.unciv.app/files/mods` directory.